WilliamWoha/csjournal/docs/Semester2/OOP/Topic25.rst

 Access Specifiers within the Class Definition
 """""""""""""""""""""""""""""""""""""""""""""

 | For this specific scenario, we'll be assuming that the ``public`` specifier is used for Inheriting.
+This is the most common form of Inheritance.
+We'll be looking into other forms as well but you won't use them anywhere near as often as you use this.
 |
 | For any member in the Base Class, be it a Data Member or Member Function:
 *   If it is defined as ``public``, then the Derived Class also declares them as public.
 As an example, if we have a public ``int`` in the Base Class, then the Derived Class will inherit that ``int``, and since the access specifier is set to public, that ``int`` will be publicly accessible.
+The Base Class has direct access to it, the Derived Class has direct access to it, and Objects have direct access to it.
 *   If the member is defined as ``private``, however, then that data will remain ``private``, no matter what.
 You CANNOT inherit private members and make them public.
-The member will be inherited, but it will still be private.
-In fact, not only will it be private, it will be private to the Base Class as well.
-Not even the Base Class has direct access to it, and it's expected to use Getters and Setters to interact with it.
+The member will be inherited, and it will remain private, and not only will it remain inaccessible to Objects, but it will even remain inaccessible to the Derived Class.
+Only the Base class has direct access to it.
+The derived class doesn't have direct access to it, and Objects don't have direct access to it.
 *   If the member is defined as ``protected``, then the data will be declared as ``public`` for the derived class, but only for the derived class.
-Any
+It's a mix of Public and Private.

 Access Specifiers while Inheriting
 """"""""""""""""""""""""""""""""""